-Costs for defined contribution benefits are recognized as expenses when the contributions are made.
+Costs for defined contribution benefits are recognized as expenses in the period in which the employees provide services.

 (8) Share-based payment

 To ensure steady execution of the Medium-term Business Plan for realizing the Group Vision, the Company has adopted a stock-based remuneration system for officers utilizing a trust (officer remuneration BIP trust).
 The officer remuneration BIP trust is a system of granting the Company's shares to officers (in this system, in certain cases, the Company's shares are converted into cash within the trust and cash in the amount equivalent to their conversion value is paid) in accordance with the officers' level of achievement of the Medium-term Business Plan, etc. The value of the service received is measured by the fair value of the Company's shares on the grant date.
 This value is expensed over the vesting period from the grant date, and a corresponding amount is recognized as an increase in equity.